nrdxp/nrd.sh/content/blog/closed-openness.md

 ---
 title: The Closing of Open Source
-description: A Developer's Warning from 2025
+description: Against the Dying of the Light
 taxonomies:
   tags:
     - opensource